digidem/digital-democracy.org/_jobs/2021-11-lead-back-end-developer.md

 ## How to Apply

-Send a note with the following to [jobs+be2021@digital-democracy.org](mailto:jobs+be2021@digital-democracy.org) by **11:59pm EST on Sunday November 28th 2021**.
+Send a note with the following to [jobs+be2021@digital-democracy.org](mailto:jobs+be2021@digital-democracy.org) by **11:59pm EST on Sunday Dec 19th 2021**.
 We will review applications as we receive them and may start interviews before the close date.

 - Why you&#39;re interested in developing tools at Digital Democracy.
 - _Résumé_ / CV